vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 Terms of service must be checked to comply with the provider's conditions.
 [Mistral.ai allows use of their GPT-4-level Large model for training LLMs](https://twitter.com/arthurmensch/status/1734470462451732839) on their output synthetic data, which is in contrast to OpenAI's policy which does not allow that.

-Another alternative are open-source models, e.g., Llama-70b which has some use-restrictions, or Mixtral which is much more open.
+Another alternative are open-source models, e.g., Llama-70b which has some use-restrictions, or Mixtral which is much more open and requires only 12B active parameters.
+You can buy Mixtral inference from many providers for example [OpenRouter](https://openrouter.ai/) or [Fireworks.ai](https://fireworks.ai/).
+As of 2024-03-18, the prices for Mixtral are similar to GPT-3.5.

 ## Levels of Synthetic Data